gregk27/Botbuilder/README.md

  - **Name:** Name of the subystem
  - **Description:** A description of the subsystem that will be used as javadoc
  - **Package:** The package where the subsytem will be placed
+ - **Create Test:** If checked, a test class will be created in the test folder (as defined in `botbuilder.json`).
+NOTE: For full functionality, [FRCMocks](https://github.com/gregk27/frcmocks) must be installed.
  - **Hardware**: A list of hardware components required by the subsystem.
 These are passed to the constructor then stored in fields.
    - **Type:** A dropdown list of hardware types defined in `botbuilder.json`
    - **Name:** The name of the hardware component variable